gerryvel/RoomSensor/README.md

 The Website use LittleFS Filesystem.
 You must use Partition Schemes "Minimal SPIFFS with APPS and OTA".
 The HTML Data upload separately.

+Modbus is tested with PLC S7-1214 TCP Client and KTP400

 # Partlist:

 - Espressiv ESP32-C3-DevkitM1 [Link](https://www.reichelt.de/entwicklungsboard-esp32-c3-mini-1-esp32c3devkitm-p311730.html?&nbc=1)